WASdev/azure.liberty.aks/README.md

            * Choice of Node count.
            * Choice of Node size.
            * Network plugin: Azure CNI.
-        * You can also bring your own AKS cluster
+        * You can choose to deploy into a pre-existing AKS cluster
     * An Azure Container Registry.
 You can also bring your own container registry.
 The registry is used to store the Liberty and application image.
 * Network resources
   * A virtual network and one subnet if user selects to deploy an Azure Application Gateway Ingress Controller (AGIC) and create a new virtual network.